Dr Victor Chang, AC

-Victor Chang (Yam Him) was born in Shanghai to Australian-born Chinese parents in 1936.
-He came to Australia in 1953 as a student at the Christian Brothers College, Lewisham.
-In 1962 he graduated from Sydney University with a Bachelor of Medicine, Bachelor of Surgery degree, becoming an intern and, later, a registrar in cardiothoracic surgery at St Vincent’s Hospital.
+Victor Chang (Yam Him) was born in Shanghai of Australian-born Chinese parents.
+He came to Australia in 1953 to complete his secondary schooling at Christian Brothers College, Lewisham.
+He graduated from Sydney University with a Bachelor of Medicine, Bachelor of Surgery in 1962.

-During the 1980′s Dr Chang lectured extensively in China, Hong Kong, Indonesia, Singapore and Malaysia.
-He also founded the Australasian-China Medical Education and Scientific Research Foundation, which sponsored South-East Asian doctors, nurses and students to work in Australia and take improved skills and quality of care back to their home countries.
+During the 1980′s he lectured extensively in China, Hong Kong, Indonesia, Singapore and Malaysia.
+He founded the Australasian-China Medical Education and Scientific Research Foundation which sponsored South-East Asian doctors, nurses and students to work in Australia and take improved skills and quality of care back to their home countries.

-At the same time, he helped teams from St. Vincent’s travel to China, Singapore and Indonesia where they shared their medical, surgical, nursing, hospital administration and audiovisual expertise.
+At the same time, he helped teams from St Vincent’s travel to China, Singapore and Indonesia where they shared their medical, surgical, nursing and hospital administration expertise.

 Victor Chang died in tragic circumstances in Sydney on 4 July 1991.

-He was an honorary Professor of Surgery to the Chinese Academy of Medical Science in Peking; an honorary Professor of Surgery to Shanghai Medical School; official adviser on cardiac surgery development in Indonesia; and a member of the Australia China Council.
+He was an Honorary Professor of Surgery to the Chinese Academy of Medical Science in Peking; an honorary Professor of Surgery to Shanghai Medical School; official advisor on cardiac surgery development in Indonesia; and a member of the Australia China Council.